timhadler/plc-automation-portfolio-project/docs/changelogs/FactoryIO_Scenelog.md

 * Vision sensor attached to frame, pointing down on conveyor
 * Pneumatic pusher attached to side of conveyor, in front of sensor, pushes across the conveyor
 * Conveyor chute opposite pusher to carry pushed parts off the conveyor
-* Remover at the base of the chute remove parts
+* Remover at the base of the chute removes parts

 ### Configuration